 (I) Subject to Executive Officer approval, if monitoring is disabled for a multiple number of driving cycles due to the continued presence of extreme operating conditions (e.g., cold ambient temperatures, high altitudes), readiness status for the subject monitoring system may be set to indicate “complete” without monitoring having been completed.
 Executive Officer approval shall be based on the conditions for monitoring system disablement and the number of driving cycles specified without completion of monitoring before readiness is indicated as “complete”.

+(J) For condition (1) described in section (h)(4.1.1)(D), for a monitor that increments the denominator using any of the criteria in sections (d)(4.3.2)(C) through (I) and (K) through (O), the monitor may be considered to have “fully executed and determined that the component or system is not malfunctioning” if the following criteria are met:

+(i) at least 15 warm-up cycles have occurred since the fault memory was last cleared,

+(ii) at least 400 minutes of engine run time have accumulated since the fault memory was last cleared, and

+(iii) no permanent fault code is stored for that monitor.

 (4.1.2) For engines using SAE J1979-2:

 * * * *